 7.3 No Setoff.
 Neither of the Parties will be entitled to setoff against any amounts due and payable to the other Party under this Agreement, unless otherwise agreed, or except for setoff of the amount due and payable by Terumo to IceCure under this Agreement against (i) IceCure's indemnification obligation under this Agreement; (ii) IceCure's obligation to make refund pursuant to Section 6.3 (k) or Section 12.3; and/or (iii) IceCure's obligation to pay Termination Fee (as defined in Section 12.3(b)).
 In order to setoff the amount due and payable by Terumo to IceCure under this Agreement against the amounts described in the above (i), (ii) and (iii) of this Section 7.3, Terumo shall inform IceCure by sending a 30 day prior written notice regarding its decision to setoff the relevant amount ("Set-off Amount").
-Without prejudice to the entitlement to set-off by Terumo under this Section 7.3, and upon receipt such notice by Terumo, the Parties will mutually discuss to find whether the amount is inconsistent with this Section 7.3.
-If certain portion or whole of the IceCure's obligations (i) through (ii) against which set-off was made is finally found to be non-existent as a result of the dispute-resolution process under Article 13, or acknowledged in writing by Terumo to be non-existent, the interest set forth in Section 7.6 shall accrue on such amount that was unpaid by Terumo from the original due date.
+Without prejudice to the entitlement to set-off by Terumo under this Section, IceCure may notify in writing to Terumo within five (5) Business Days from the receipt of said notice from Terumo if IceCure reasonably believes that the Set-off Amount is inconsistent with this Section 7.3, and upon receipt such notice by Terumo, the Parties will mutually discuss to find whether the amount is inconsistent with this Section 7.3, or acknowledged in writing by Terumo to be non-existent, the interest set forth in Section 7.6 shall accrue on such amount that was unpaid by Terumo from the original due date.

 7.4 Taxes.
 In the event that Terumo is required to withhold any taxes on amounts payable to IceCure in accordance with Applicable Laws, Terumo will make payment to IceCure net of any withholding tax that may be due (i.e. Terumo will make payment after deducting the amount of such withholding tax from the amounts payable to IceCure).
 Terumo shall notify IceCure its intention to deduct such withholding tax from the amounts payable to IceCure.
 IceCure may notify Terumo of its opinion on a reasonable ground that Terumo will not be required to withhold the taxes under Applicable Laws, in which case the Parties will discuss and make efforts to find a solution compliant with Applicable Laws.
-For purposes of this Section, each Party agrees to provide the other with reasonable assistance including provision of any tax forms and other information that may be reasonably necessary in order for the paying Party not to withhold tax or to withhold any taxes on amounts of an Upfront Payment but that Terumo is able not to withhold tax or is able to withhold tax at a reduced rate under applicable bilateral income tax treaty, , Terumo will not be required to make payment of applicable Upfront Payment until the completion of the relevant application for the exemption or reduction of withholding tax to the Japanese tax authority.
+For purposes of this Section, each Party agrees to provide the other with reasonable assistance including provision of any tax forms and other information that may be reasonably necessary in order for the paying Party not to withhold tax or to withhold any taxes on amounts of an Upfront Payment that Terumo is able not to withhold tax or is able to withhold tax at a reduced rate under applicable bilateral income tax treaty, , Terumo will not be required to make payment of applicable Upfront Payment until the completion of the relevant application for the exemption or reduction of withholding tax to the Japanese tax authority.